 - Rinse the peanuts several times in cold water

-- Combine the peanuts, salt and 8 cups of water in a pressure cooker.
+- Combine the peanuts, salt and 8 cups of water in an Instant Pot or pressure cooker.

 - Pressure cook on high for 25 to 30 minutes, followed by a natural pressure release of 20 minutes.